Faculty and students in the Department teach and learn about Language Assessment, Measurement, and Program Evaluation (LAMPE) in order to promote:

 - essential and diverse research methods applicable to assessment, measurement, and evaluation.

-Courses: In addition to the four (4) core courses, MA students specializing in LAMPE will complete the following:
+Courses: In addition to the four (4) core courses, MA students in the LAMPE track will complete the following:

 - SLS 630 Second Language Program Development